Public Information Period

 The Richmond City School Board is responsible by law for the development, review, revision and adoption of division-wide policies to guide the operation of Richmond Public Schools.
 The School Board believes that public awareness of the policy making process is highly desirable and that consideration should be given to the views of teachers, parents and other concerned community members in the development and implementation of school division policies.

 The School Board welcomes community member input and participation in matters concerning the operation of the school division.
 The "public information" segment of the agenda at regular meetings is allotted for the hearing of community members concerning the services, policies and affairs of the City of Richmond Public Schools.
 Each community member desiring to comment on any matter concerning such services, policies, and affairs shall be allotted such time within the period as determined and allotted by the presiding officer.
 Each community member will receive up to three (3) minutes to provide comment.
 The Chair may allow up to five (5) minutes for community members representing organizations.
+The School Board reserves the right to adjust the time allotment for speakers to ensure maximum community member participation within the public information period.
+The School Board further reserves the right to announce rules and protocols during the public information period, to include prohibiting applause, to ensure that all community member input is heard and respected.

 Guidelines for Participation